sysgears/apollo-universal-starter-kit/docs/gettingStarted.md

 //...
 ```

-2. Open the `packages/client-angular/.spinrc.js` file and set the `build.web.enabled` to true.
-The default value is
+2. Open the `packages/client-angular/.spinrc.js` file and set the `builders.web.enabled` to true (the default value is
-`false`:
+set to `false`):

 ```javascript
 const url = require('url');